rust-lang/prev.rust-lang.org/faq.md

 3. There is a lack of practical affordances.
 4. They offer limited control over resources.

-Rust exists as alternative language that provides both efficient code and a comfortable level of abstraction, while improving on all four of these points.
+Rust exists as an alternative that provides both efficient code and a comfortable level of abstraction, while improving on all four of these points.

 ### Is this project controlled by Mozilla?